 If we, as a nation, will do this, it will prove not only our sure and best defense but it will operate to end wars and turn all our united strength to the subjugation of nature for the benefit and blessings of mankind.
-Credit and contract based on co-operation, morality and intelligence, should take the place of soldiers, battleships and guns, and the people of this great country, in deep gratitude for blessings already received, owe it to themselves to practice this great truth and to lead all other nations out of the wilderness of war and into the paths of peace.
+Credit and contract based on co-operation, morality and intelligence, should take the place of soldiers, battleships and guns, and the people accomplish the overthrow of the of this great country, in deep gratitude for blessings already received, owe it to themselves to practice this great truth and to lead all other nations out of the wilderness of war and into the paths of peace.

-If we would spend a tithe of the money and effort that your plan contemplates in preparing for war, in propagating a sentiment for the establishment of an international court whose decrees should be enforced by decrees of our local and federal courts are enforced by our local and gressive parties.
-"Personally, I think national officers, it would be but a very short time until wars would be made impossible and the federation "I of the world would become an acnation to beat our swords into plow-Roosevelt has paved the way for Wil- shares and our spears into pruning D. J. HANNA.
+If we would spend a tithe of the money and effort that your plan contemplates in preparing for war, in propagating a sentiment for the establishment of an international court whose decrees should be enforced by an international police, just as the decrees of our local and federal courts are enforced by our local and national officers, it would be but a very short time until wars would be made impossible and the federation of the world would become an acshares and our spears into pruning D. J. HANNA. hooks. -Salina (Kan.)

--Salina (Kan.)
 Daily Union.